top of page

 Section 2.03 Dues and Tournament Fees

 1.CCBC membership dues shall be $100.00 per year.
-Dues may be paid at January meeting, and shall be paid directly to the CCBC treasurer and annotated in the CCBC’S financial record/journal, and recorded by CCBC treasurer.
+Dues may be paid at January meeting and shall be paid directly to the CCBC treasurer and annotated in the CCBC’S financial record/journal, and recorded by CCBC treasurer.

-4.Tournament fees are to be paid in full at the meeting prior to the CCBC’S upcoming tournament directly to the CCBC treasurer, or to any CCBC officers in the absence of the treasurer.
-Tournament fees paid by anglers at the ramp will incur a $15.00 additional charge, which will be placed in the CCBC general account.
+3.Tournament fees are to be paid in full at the meeting prior to the CCBC’S upcoming tournament directly to the CCBC treasurer, or to any CCBC officers in the absence of the treasurer.
 Tournament fees not paid prior to launch will result in participant being disqualified for the tournament.

-5.Members may bring 1 guest per tournament
+4.Members may bring 1 guest per tournament

-6.Guests may fish with a CCBC member who is participating in the tournament.
+5.Guests may fish with a CCBC member who is participating in the tournament.

-7.Guest may fish 1 tournament per year.
+6.Guest may fish 1 tournament per year.

-9.Member and guest must be paid in full or both shall be disqualified.
+8.Member and guest must be paid in full or both shall be disqualified.

-10.Tournament payout based on 10 boats.
+9.Tournament payout based on 10 boats.

 1st place = 50% of tournament fees